-How to setup a Gatsby site on AWS using GitHub Actions - Part 3: Continuous Deployment with GitHub Actions
+How-To: Setup Gatsby on AWS using GitHub Actions [3/3]: Setup Continuous Deployment with GitHub Actions

 This is Part 3 of a how-to guide to help you host your Gatsby site on AWS (with Continuous Deployment provided by GitHub Actions).
 See Part 1 and Part 2 for more information.